Fade BG Image

 There must be at least a hundred… I can't count them all.

 Gasp.
-Maybe this area was an Orc ranch or something.
+Maybe this area is an Orc ranch or something.
 Yikes, did I just poach? … Let's keep it quiet.
 I know nothing!

-I got enough Orcs that I won't want for meat for months, so let's call it here and not come back… It's totally possible they were breeding them by taming a King, like beekeeping.
+I got enough Orcs that I won't want for meat for months, so let's call it here and never come back… It's totally possible someone was breeding them by taming a King, like beekeeping.
 Orc meat is tasty.

 … I'll just report subjugations for normal Orcs and Goblins to the Adventurers' Guild!